o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

   * Allows for more accurate simulation control while testing.
 * If you need Python to block until a condition is met, try `ly_test_tools.environment.waiter.wait_for(boolean_function)`
   * If you need to synchronize Python and C++ code inside the O3DE Editor, prefer `azlmbr.legacy.general.idle_wait_frames` over `idle_wait_seconds`

+### Nondeterminism

+Tests must minimize random behavior.
+Test failures should demonstrate obvious and determinisitic flaws in a feature.
+Features should be able to isolate their sources of nondeterminism, allowing tests to bypass or control randomness.

+When production code depends on randomness or other nondeterministic behavior:

+* Expose an interface to set the seed for the random generator, or to provide a different generator
+* Expose the ability to programmatically advance through steps, such as a timestep
+* Create interfaces between deterministic and nondeterministic code
+  * Tests can then configure mock dependencies, and only verify determinisitc code

+Tests should have specific expectations, which are declared before the test executes.
+Tests should never dynamically set expectations, such as fetching a "correct" value from the production code or from a network call.
+Randomness should not be used in tests.

+{{< note >}}
+When you don't know what boundaries to check, "Fuzz Tests" which randomly search different values can be a useful design tool.
+However since these tests are inspecific and inefficient, avoid checking them in.
+Use Fuzz Testing as a precursor to writing specific deterministic tests.
+{{< /note >}}

 ### Platform-specific Tests